British Post-war and contemporary sculptor

 1970 Festival of Barjac, France 1

-969. ‘The Face of Man’, Whitechapel Gallery, London; Arts Council UK; Gallery 359, Nottingham, UK; Hallam Gallery, London.
+969. ‘The Face of Man’, Whitechapel Gallery, London; Arts Council the UK; Gallery 359, Nottingham, UK; Hallam Gallery, London.
 ‘Head Hands and Feet’, Margam Sculpture Park

 1990.
 RBS exhibition at Scone Palace, Scotland.
 RBS Art in Action, UK